oceantracker/oceantracker/docs/documentation/features.rst

 .. * Read and visualize model output quickly with .

-For more detailed descriptions about individual features see section below
+For more detailed descriptions about individual features see section below:

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:

    features/readers.rst
    features/vertical_grids.rst